Irish nationality law: Citizenship by investment

-In 1988, a citizenship by investment pathway was created ostensibly to attract foreign investment into the country as a way to help lower the high unemployment rate.
+In 1988, a citizenship by investment pathway was created ostensibly to attract foreign investment and help lower the high unemployment rate.
 A foreigner could acquire Irish citizenship through this programme after investing IR£1 million in a business with the goal of creating or maintaining 10 jobs for at least five years.
 Investors were required to maintain an Irish address or live in the country for at least 60 days before receiving an Irish passport.

 Under the 1956 Act, the Minister for Justice, Home Affairs and Migration has absolute discretionary power to waive any citizenship requirements for applicants who are of "Irish association".
 This term was not defined in legislation, which allowed the minister to use this pathway to grant any foreigner Irish citizenship.
 The citizenship by investment programme was operated under this authority and was not publicly advertised.
-The secrecy with which this initiative was operated under later became criticised as an attempt to obscure a way for the government to sell passports.
+The secrecy under which this initiative was operated later became criticised as an attempt to obscure a way for the government to sell passports.
 About 100 people were able to acquire Irish citizenship through this pathway before its end in 1998.
-A significant number of applicants who acquired Irish passports in this way never lived or even entered the country and their commitments to boosting Irish employment were not fulfilled.
+A significant number of applicants who acquired Irish passports in this way never lived in or even entered the country, and their commitments to boosting Irish employment were not fulfilled.
 A person of Irish association became defined in legislation in 2004 as someone "related by blood, affinity or adoption to a person who is an Irish citizen".